Nepal

 We are acting here

-Up until 1993, Upper Dolpo was a restricted area and only since then foreigners are allowed to visit it.
-The Dolpo borders Tibet in the north and is one of 77 districts in Nepal.
-In terms of area, with almost 8,000 km2, it is the largest district with approx. 36,000 inhabitants (in Upper Dolpo approx. 8,000 inhabitants).
-All the villages of our schools are above 3,700 meters altitude.
+The Upper Dolpo was a restricted area until 1993 and has only been open to foreigners since then.
+Dolpo borders Tibet to the north and is one of 77 districts in Nepal.
+With an area of almost 8,000 km2, it is the largest district with around 36,000 inhabitants (around 8,000 in Upper Dolpo).
+All of our school villages are above 3,700 meters above sea level.

-Saldang, the first school location, is an eight-day walk from Juphal.
-Besides Humla, the Dolpo is the only district in Nepal without roads and road connections.
-The villages of Nyisal and Lhuri follow after another five or eight hours hike.
+Saldang, the first school location, can be reached on foot from Juphal in eight days.
+Along with Humla, Dolpo is the only district in Nepal without roads and road connections.
+After another five respectively eight hours, the villages of Nyisal and Lhuri follow.

-To get to the Upper Dolpo, you have to overcome 5,000 meter high passes.
-The Upper Dolpo is one of the most isolated populated mountain regions in the world and is known for its wildness and remoteness.
-Dunai in Lower Dolpo is the seat of the district administration and has about 3,000 inhabitants.
-From the second day of the journey to Saldang, the infrastructure we are familiar with, such as electricity, telephone and internet, no longer exists.
-Many people see the Upper Dolpo as the real preserver of the core Tibetan culture, since in Tibet the Chinese government is trying to destroy Buddhism and Tibetan culture.
+To get to Upper Dolpo, you have to cross 5,000 meter high passes.
+Upper Dolpo is one of the remotest mountainous regions in the world and is known for its wildness and loneliness.
+Dunai in Lower Dolpo is the seat of the district administration and has around 3,000 inhabitants.
+From the second day of the journey to Upper Dolpo, the infrastructure we are familiar with, such as electricity, phone and internet, no longer exists.
+Many people see Upper Dolpo as the real keeper of Tibetan core culture, as the Chinese government in Tibet is trying to destroy Buddhism and Tibetan culture.

-The Dolpo-Pa – as the inhabitants of Upper Dolpo are called – are mainly active in agriculture.
-Potatoes, corn, wheat, millet, Tibetan barley and local crops are grown in the Dolpo.
-Local agriculture is vital to have enough food over the long winter.
+The Dolpo-Pa – as the residents of Upper Dolpo are called – are mainly involved in agriculture.
+Potatoes, corn, wheat, millet, Tibetan barley and local crops are grown in Dolpo.
+Local agriculture is vital to ensure there is enough food even during the long winter.
 Life in winter is very hard.

 Saldang